latticecut/Wardley_Chapter2_Finding_a_path/README.md

 Figure 8 is what a map of a single line of business should look like.
 Simon created the first map in 2005 and it was for an online photo service.

-This has been split out into a single stratum, the Application Layer with two .tex files for nodes (V) and edges (E) respectively.
+This has been split out into a single stratum, the Application Layer with two '.tex' files for nodes (V) and edges (E) respectively.

 ## Figure 11

-Here we add example annotations using the "Fig11_Annotation.tex" file over the top of the Map from Figure 8.
+Here we add example annotations using the 'Fig11_Annotation.tex' file over the top of the Map from Figure 8.
 Comment out as desired.

 In practice a lot of the code in this file is just about styling, for example the formatting of the Key, and can be ignored during the normal mapping process.
 However, I have tried remain faithful to Simon's original style/rendering.